dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-values.md

 value, explaining why it has been marked as deleted

 The optional property `knora-api:deleteDate` (an [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp))
 specifies a custom timestamp indicating when the value was deleted.
-If not specified, the current time is used.å
+If not specified, the current time is used.

 The response is a JSON-LD document containing the predicate `knora-api:result` with a confirmation message.